Doctors criticise Boris Johnson over looming NHS winter crisis ahead of election

 Opposition leaders were critical, with Mr Corbyn saying: “It seems to me like an election stunt and I think it’s what’s called euphemistically a bit of greenwash.”

+Promising the largest investment project since the Second World War, the “warm homes for all” proposal is hoped to cut carbon emissions by 10% and create 450,000 jobs with a cost to the government of £60 billion.

+And the Tories tried to appeal to motorists with a proposal to legally force private car park operators to allow a 10-minute grace period before issuing a fine.

-Meanwhile, the Liberal Democrats attempted to increase press on ITV to include leader Jo Swinson in the first live debate between Mr Johnson and Mr Corbyn on November 19.
+The Liberal Democrats attempted to increase pressure on ITV to include leader Jo Swinson in the first live debate between Mr Johnson and Mr Corbyn on November 19.

 In a formal complaint to chief executive Dame Carolyn McCall, Lib Dem president Baroness Brinton suggested the broadcaster was helping the leaders of the two largest parties “stitch up the debates”.